HamishPierpont/stepik-code/README.md

 grading.

 For COP3530, each module addresses a broad topic from the class, like heaps or trees.
-The lessons map to a sub-topic: within the Trees module, there are lessons for n-ary trees, binary trees, an binary search trees.
+The lessons map to a sub-topic: within the Trees module, there are lessons for n-ary trees, binary trees, and binary search trees.
 Each lesson contains coding challenge steps meant to test students’ understanding of the material.